UnifierHQ/unifier-micro/README.md

 ## What is Unifier Micro?
 Unifier Micro is a much lighter and less performant version of Unifier, built to work on extremely low-end systems.
-Memory usage is minimized by removing certain values from `UnifierMessage` class, as well as not utilizing caching and multithreading.
+Memory usage is minimized by removing certain values from `UnifierMessage` class, as well as not utilizing multithreading and reducing caching.

 ## Who should use this?
 Unifier Micro is built for small communities just wanting to give Unifier a spin, or communities with very limited